 We keep a few toys in his closet in his room.
 Most of these are toys that are not age appropriate at this time but will be enjoyed by him as he gets older.
 His other toys, we store in baskets.
 The one in his room is filled with stuffed animals and plush toys.
 The other one, in our living room, is filled with toys he plays with regularly-blocks, balls, musical toys and instruments, rattles, linking toys.
 A few other toys are stored on a low shelf in his room next to his board books so he can reach them.

 Babies don’t need to have a room filled to the brim with toys, and that can actually be too overstimulating.
-We have found Aiden to be easily entertained even without having many toys.
+We have found our son to be easily entertained even without having many toys.
 We regularly let him play with wooden spoons from the kitchen, plastic cups or bowls, toilet paper rolls, and measuring cups.
 Babies don’t care!
 It’s all fun to them.

 Keeping Things Out of Reach